BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 This is usually good practice for OOP, but it hold some dangers, and we might with to make this inheritance more explicit.
 This is done by making the public function pure virtual, and providing a protected ‘default’ function (non virtual) that the derived class can inline call.
 Any new derived class must explicitly call on this function to use it.
 If we don’t like having separate definition functions and implementation functions, we can have the implementation be defined as the pure virtual function, which means that the derived classes must still explicitly state what function they plan to use, and fully qualify that they with to use the base default version.
 This design has less functions in the namespace, but we lose the ability to hide the default implementation under the ‘protected’ access modifier.

-Non virtual functions should be the same across all classes, not override, not redeclared, not redefined, not anything, we want this variant to be called, not a specialized version (and if some one decide to declare it again, he’s doing a mistake that shouldn’t be done).
+Non virtual functions should be the same across all classes, not override, not redeclare, not redefined, not anything, we want this variant to be called, not a specialized version (and if some one decide to declare it again, he’s doing a mistake that shouldn’t be done).

 We should avoid creating a base class without any virtual functions (especially the destructor, which should always be virtual), or making all of them virtual without a good reason.